PrincetonUniversity/MosaicSim/README.md

 ## Compiling Workloads
 Workloads must be specially compiled through some LLVM passes (to generate a data dependency graph for the simulator) and run on the host (to generate a trace of memory accesses and control flow paths).
-For this, we must use a Pythia wrapper (PDEC++) around the DECADES compiler.
+For this, we must use a MosaicSim wrapper (PDEC++) around the DECADES compiler.
 Then, the generated binary must be run natively.

 Type PDEC++ -h for all compilation options.